This year we hired a “revolutionist” developer at Bird.

 New joiners see everything for the first time.
 They notice all the imperfections, get to know the system at Bird’s eye view and compare it to theoretical perfection.
 New joiners are full of fresh motivation and energy, they want to distinguish themselves.
 They want to make the code base “their own”.
 New joiners know they’ve been hired for their skill, and want to apply it.
 Every month that goes by makes it more likely that the fresh view has grown into complacency.
 So the early phase of contributing is the right one to challenge the existing.

-But first, enough understanding needs to erarbeitet.
-Confidence should grow out of competency with the new circumstances.
+But first, enough understanding needs to gained.
+Confidence should grow alongisde a good model and context of the new environment.

 When to avoid revolutionists